What Is the FINRA SIE?

 Cost and Registration

-The SIE registration fee is $80 (FINRA), payable directly by the candidate.
-No firm sponsorship is needed.
+The SIE registration fee is $80 (FINRA), paid directly by you.
+No firm sponsorship needed.
 Register through FINRA's enrollment system and schedule at any Prometric testing center.

-There is a 30-day waiting period after a failed attempt.
-After three failed attempts, the waiting period extends to 180 days.
+A failed attempt triggers a 30-day waiting period.
+After three failed attempts, that stretches to 180 days.

 Requirements: